Adubz97/Adubz97/README.md

 ## <h2 align="center">Flatiron School Projects</h2>
   - **"JustRight"**- A single page React app that provides parents top quality services such as tutoring and babysitting.
 FrontEnd||BackEnd||Demo
   - **"FlashLight"** - A game in which a player holds a flashlight to scare away zombies while collecting Ruby gems!
 FrontEnd||BackEnd||Demo
-  - **"Canvas"** - A school platform, where it provides a list of Schools,courses, and professors.
-Students can register and drop a class, Professors can create and remove a class.
+  - **"Canvas"** - An app that allows students to search schools, courses at their university and register for them, also allows professors to check the classes they are offering.
 Repo||Demo
   - **"Scene It!"**- A CLI application designed to find movie and TV show film locations.
 Repo || Screenshot

 ## <h2 align="center">Languages & Frameworks</h2>